-We have been investing in projects to improve our audit quality, including a new performance audit methodology, new financial audit software and a new capability framework for training our auditors.
-We have also invested in updates to our ASP procedures, instructions and policies.
+We have been investing in projects to improve our audit quality, including our strategic planning for performance audit, refreshing our financial audit methodology for revisions to auditing standards, assessing new financial audit software, and developing a new capability framework for training our auditors.

+We have completed our full refresh of our ASP procedures, instructions and policies and now undertake an annual update.